Finials of Cologne Cathedral: Structure and modification

 The finials were made in the winter of 1879/80 in the stonemasons' workshop of the cathedral building lodge; the raising and setting began on 16 July 1880, after the raising scaffolding had been reinforced as a precaution.
 For example, the hemp rope was replaced by steel cables.

 The finial of the north tower was completed and put in place on 23 July 1880, that of the south tower on 14 August 1880 – but without the keystone, which was put in place to celebrate the completion of the cathedral on 15 October 1880.

 Shortly after completion, however, the protests of the population increased, as the finials appeared too compact and bulky despite their removal.
-For this reason, it was decided shortly afterwards to rework the leaf wreaths by hand.
+For this reason, it was decided shortly afterward to rework the leaf wreaths by hand.

 In the winter of 1880/81, wooden housings were mounted around the finials to create a heated workspace for the workers in the cold.
-40 stonemasons worked until 12 February 1881 to make the leaf wreaths more filigree afterwards.
+40 stonemasons worked until 12 February 1881 to make the leaf wreaths more filigree afterward.